Article relevant to the tax year 2020/21

 As we can see John now pays £1,250 more tax in 17/18 than he did the prior year on exactly the same amount of real profit made.

-Section 24: Basic rate becoming high rate taxpayers
+Basic rate becoming higher rate taxpayers

-Section 24 impact: Loss of child benefit
+Loss of child benefit

 If the person was claiming child benefit allowance they would be asked by HMRC to repay this.
 Child benefit may be claimed by individuals with children that earn typically less than £50,000.
 Anything above this amount will result in a child benefit reclaim by HMRC using the below formula.